Project-OSmOSE/osmose-app/README.md

 [coverage-badge]: https://Project-OSmOSE.github.io/osmose-app/coverage/badge.svg
 [coverage-link]: https://Project-OSmOSE.github.io/osmose-app/coverage

+In this repository there is actually 2 projets : APLOSE software and OSmOSE team's website.
+The backend is shared by the 2 projects but are located in distincts Django apps.

+### APLOSE
+APLOSE is a scalable web-based annotation tool for marine bioacoustics.
+It allows the annotations of audio spectrograms.
+It is currently used for marine bioaccoustics studies but its usage can be extended to all kind of accousitc studies.

+APLOSE is composed of a React frontend, located in "frontend" folder, and a Django backend, located in the "backend" folder ("api" app).

+### OSmOSE team's website
+OSmOSE team's website is composed of a React frontend, located in "website" folder, and a Django backend, located in the "backend" folder ("osmosewebsite" app).

+---

 ## Deployment

 For Ifremer infrastructure follow the comments in the .gitlab-ci.yml file, otherwise use the docker-compose.yml file (you should create a .env file with the required variables, see [possible variables](#possible-env-variable)).